rockroman/CI_PP5_Blade/README.md

 - CVN: Any 3-digit number
 - Postcode: Any 5-digit numeral

 Please note that any payments made using actual payment cards will fail, and no charges will be incurred.
-The webstore is designed for demonstration purposes, and no orders made will be fulfilled.
+The web-store is designed for demonstration purposes, and no orders made will be fulfilled.
-Enjoy the Blaade experince.
+Enjoy the Blade experience.

 ***
 ## Project (Site owner) Goals

-- To offer users purchase of products listed on a webstore
+- To offer users purchase of products listed on a web-store
-- To give users a great user experience while visiting a webstore
+- To give users a great user experience while visiting a web-store
 - To give users option for buying as a guest or a registered user
 - To allow user creating or updating an account
 - To give users option to check the order history
-- To give users option to leave a poduct review
+- To give users option to leave a product review
 - To give users option to save products on a wishlist

 ### User Goals